FrederikBrueckner/Awesome-Coffee-Server/README.md

 — rewritten webserver with file system
 — software based real-time clock + sync via NTP

-All hardware, schematics, design documentation, firmware and additional files will be released as an Open Source Hardware Project under the MIT license.
+All hardware, schematics, design documentation, firmware and additional files will be released as an Open Source Hardware Project under a suitable license such as MIT or Creative Commons - Attribution - ShareAlike 3.0.